 Postdocs

 The PhD/Postdoc Career Center (ZePrOs) at Osnabrück University offers mentoring programs for doctoral candidates and postdocs on an alternating basis.
-The current mentoring program for postdocs has been running since May 2024.
-The next round is expected to start in mid-2026.
+The next round will start in mid-2026.
+Applications are being accepted from October 15, 2025 until January 14, 2026.
+All information about the program and the application process can be found on this page.

 Mentoring Program "Together on the Path to a Professorship"